 Exclusions |

-In the Exclusions section, you can specify the list of files and folders to exclude from the anti-virus check performed by Dr.Web Agent Scanner.
+In the Exclusions section, you can specify a list of files and folders to be excluded from a remote anti-virus scan performed by Dr.Web Agent Scanner.